SeiZen-Epilepsy/SeiZen-v1/README.md

 ## Project Overview

 SeiZen-v1 is an ESP32-based IoT project leveraging the ESP32 DOIT DevKit V1 development board.
-The project integrates display capabilities through the ST7789 display module and utilizes various Adafruit libraries for graphics rendering and I/O operations.
+The project integrates display capabilities through the ST7789 display module, implements BLE communication, and utilizes FreeRTOS for efficient task management and real-time operations.

 This project is structured as a PlatformIO project, making it easy to develop, build, and upload firmware to ESP32 devices within Visual Studio Code or other compatible IDEs.